E. Michael Burke

-Edmund Michael Burke (August 6, 1916 – February 5, 1987) was a U.S. Navy Officer, O.S.S. agent, C.I.A. agent, general manager of Ringling Bros. and Barnum & Bailey Circus, CBS executive, and President of the New York Yankees, the New York Knicks, and Madison Square Garden.
+Edmund Michael Burke (August 6, 1916 – February 5, 1987) was a U.S. Navy Officer, Office of Strategic Services (O.S.S.) agent, Central Intelligence Agency (C.I.A.) agent, general manager of Ringling Bros. and Barnum & Bailey Circus, CBS executive, and President of the New York Yankees, the New York Knicks, and Madison Square Garden.

 Early life

-Burke was born in Enfield, Connecticut, and attended Kingswood-Oxford School in West Hartford, Connecticut.
+Burke was born in Enfield, Connecticut, and attended the Kingswood School (now Kingswood Oxford) in Hartford, Connecticut.
 He was awarded an athletic scholarship to the University of Pennsylvania playing halfback on the football team.
 He graduated in 1939 and was given a tryout by the Philadelphia Eagles in 1941.